100/300 HR Yoga Teacher Training Empower Module

 In the foothills of the oldest mountains in the world lies time and space for connection.
-Our module-based 300hr yoga teacher training program allows you to advance your teachings when it suits you, beginning with the first step: Explore.
+Our module-based 300hr yoga teacher training program allows you to advance your teachings when it suits you, and empowering you as a teacher in this module.

 This fall intensive is designed to give you a wide range of tangible tools that can be incorporated into your teaching right away.
 Alongside advanced yogic wisdom, you will receive the opportunity to dive deep into your personal practice of philosophy, energetics and therapeutics as well as personal development to move towards living your dharma.
 As summer turns to fall in the mountains, rivers, and forests, it is a perfect time to turn inward and deepen your knowledge and study of this ancient path of yogic wisdom.